Sydney Airport rejects improved $16.8 bln buyout bid, open to higher offer - Up News Info

 Article content

-“The bidders either don’t see value at A$9 per share or think there is no urgency to get a deal done,” he said.

-Now that AustralianSuper is part of the consortium, foreign ownership and airport cross-ownership restrictions limit the potential of a competing bid, he added.

-Sydney Airport is due to report its first-half financial results on Friday. ($1 = 1.3565 Australian dollars) (Reporting by Jamie Freed and Paulina Duran; additional reporting by Shashwat Awasthi in Bengaluru; editing by Diane Craft and Richard Pullin)
+Sydney Airport is due to report its first-half financial results on Friday. ($1 = 1.3565 Australian dollars) (Reporting by Jamie Freed and Paulina Duran; additional reporting by Shashwat Awasthi in Bengaluru; editing by Diane Craft, Richard Pullin and Gerry Doyle)

 Advertisement